Asi4nn/Python-YT-Downloader/README.md

 audio_itag = 140  # streams have a specific identifying tag, 140 is 128kbps audio only
 ```

+If you're using the exe build instead, the program will always download in the folder that it's in

 ## Disclaimer

 - Some videos tend to not load, not at the fault of the program, but because of the module